DominickCS/jexpTracker/README.md

 #### - TO-DO -

-- [x] Incorporate secondary input stream for expenses -> 06/10/25
+- [x] Incorporate secondary input stream for expenses -> (06/10/25)
-- [ ] Main Menu with options to create new list, view/edit existing, and delete
+- [x] Main Menu with options to create new list, view/edit existing, and delete (06/11/25)
 - [x] Add expense data to two separate arrays for better outputting.
-06/10/25
+(06/10/25)
 - [x] If "expenses.csv" exists, import data into arraylist.
-06/11/25
+(06/11/25)
-- [ ] Ask User for income to provide salary remainder
+- [x] Ask User for income to provide salary remainder (06/11/25)
-- [ ] Provide different expense views (Weekly, Semi-Monthly, Monthly, or All)
+- [x] Provide different expense views (Weekly, Semi-Monthly, Monthly, or All) (06/11/25)